sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Endpoints that include a SACM component compose a SACM domain.

 : (To be revised, additional definition content TBD, possible dependencies to SACM architecture)

+SACM Function:

+: A behavioral aspect of a SACM component that provides external SACM Interfaces or internal interfaces to other SACM Functionse.

+: For example, a SACM Function with SACM Interfaces on the Control Plane can provide a brokering function to other SACM Components.
+Via Data Plane interfaces, a SACM Function can act as a provider and/or as a consumer of information.
+SACM Functions can be propagated as the Capabilities of a SACM Component and can be discovered by or negotiated with other SACM Components.

 SACM Interface: